SPARLab/BikeMaps/README.md

   + Django 1.7

 ##### Database setup
 The development settings require a Postgres database called "bikeDB" accessible by user "postgres" that is not password protected.
 Be sure to add the postGIS extension.
+From the terminal, run:
 ```
 createdb -U postgres bikeDB
 psql -U postgres -d bikeDB -c "CREATE EXTENSON postgis;"